Dog Gone by Chris Green

 ‘Fine,’ I say.
 ‘Just a little bit shell shocked.’

-‘Last time we spoke you sounded pretty desperate,’ says Geoff.
+‘Last time we spoke you sounded pretty desperate,’ Geoff says.
 ‘I was quite worried about you.
 Thought you might do something silly.
 The bank didn’t repossess your house in the end I take it.’

-‘I kept saying that Geoff should phone you to make sure you were all right,’ says Abi.
+‘I kept saying that Geoff should phone you to make sure you were all right,’ Abi says.

 ‘No really.
 I’m fine,’ I say.

-‘And how’s Stacey?’ says Geoff.
+‘And how’s Stacey?’
+Geoff says.
 Although he has never met her I have formed the impression that Geoff in some way disapproves of Stacey.

 ‘Those are the Dubai Emirates Towers, that’s the Burj Al Arab Hotel, and that is the Etisalat building.’

 These are punctuated with photos of dramatic mosaics and water features from the Dubai marina.
 He has even dug out some authentic oud music for the soundtrack.
-I feel it is a little self-indulgent of him, and I don’t imagine that they really listen to a lot of oud music in Dubai these days, but I am relieved Geoff is in good spirits.
-At the same time I am confused.
+I feel it is a little self-indulgent.
+I don’t imagine that they listen to a lot of oud music in Dubai these days.
+I am relieved Geoff is in good spirits but at the same time, confused.
 I can think of no explanation for the misunderstanding and Geoff offers none except that I seem to have been overdoing it lately.
-As soon as it seems courteous to do so I bid my leave.
+As soon as it seems courteous to do so, I take my leave.

-I decide to drive back along the dual carriageway.
+I decide to drive back along the main roads.
 It is late.
-There will not be any police on the roads at this time of night.
+There won’t be any police on the roads at this time of night.
 I am making good progress and have just passed the Crossroads Motel when the phone rings.
 It is Stacey.
 She sounds excited, but before I can make out what she is trying to tell me the line goes dead.
 Probably my battery.
 I keep forgetting to charge it.
 Whatever it is will have to wait.
-Up ahead a blanket of flashing blue lights lights up the sky.
-As I draw closer, acutely aware that an old car doing forty in third might seem a bit conspicuous, I see that there has been an accident and that all the emergency services are in attendance.
-A car has driven in to the side of a truck.
+Up ahead there is a blanket of flashing blue lights.
+As I draw closer, acutely aware that an old car doing forty-five in third might seem a bit conspicuous, I see that there has been an accident and that all the emergency services are in attendance.
+A car has driven into the side of a truck.
 A DHL Iveco Stralis.
 My mind races.
 What on earth is going on?
 Why is there so much strangeness in my life?

 When I get home Stacey is still up.
-She has found a bottle of home made fig schnapps and is watching Celebrity Big Brother.
-Ayman al-Zawahiri has just been evicted, which leaves Paul Gascoigne, Katie Price and Stephen Hawking in the house.
+She has found a bottle of homemade fig schnapps and is watching Celebrity Big Brother on catch-up.
+Anne Widdecombe has just been evicted, which leaves Ayman al-Zawahiri, Paul Gascoigne and Vanilla Ice in the house.